 11.8 Waiver.
 The failure of a Party to this Agreement to insist, on any occasion, upon strict performance of any provision of this Agreement will not be considered a waiver of any obligation, right, or duty of, or imposed upon, such Party.

 Any waiver at any time by either Party of its rights with respect to this Agreement shall not be deemed a continuing waiver or a waiver with respect to any other failure to comply with any other obligation, right, duty of this Agreement.
-Termination or default of this Agreement for any reason by the Requesting Scheduling Coordinator shall not constitute a waiver of any legal rights of the Requesting Scheduling Coordinator’s to obtain a request for long-term priority for Wheeling Throughs from the CAISO.
+Termination or default of this Agreement for any reason by the Requesting Scheduling Coordinator shall not constitute a waiver of any legal rights of the Requesting Scheduling Coordinator’s to request a long-term priority Wheeling Through Priority from the CAISO.
 Any waiver of this Agreement shall, if requested, be provided in writing.

 Any waivers at any time by any Party of its rights with respect to any default under this Agreement, or with respect to any other matter arising in connection with this Agreement, shall not constitute or be deemed a waiver with respect to any subsequent default or other matter arising in connection with this Agreement.
 Any delay, short of the statutory period of limitations, in asserting or enforcing any right under this Agreement shall not constitute or be deemed a waiver of such right.